 Products need full resourcing and support from a cross-functional team in order to be built, maintained, and evolved.
 We saw teams comprised with areas of expertise including UX PMs, Producers, Product Owners, Design, Engineering, Research, and Production.
 Each company had their own methods, but teams were able to drive adoption and awareness early on by building the design system into the onboarding process for new hires.

 Everyone’s business is set up differently and will need to lean into their values and structure to move in the right direction.
 A system typically seems to start with one person interested in creating a more efficient, consistent working environment for their peers and the end-user.
 However, once you have both organizational buy-in and grassroots support, you create a “pincer” effect coming at various products from all sides.

 Not accessible?
 Not usable.

-Inclusive design can be difficult to achieve, but those investments pay off when it’s baked into the system or even better, the organization.
-Tug at the heart strings, it’s everyone’s responsibility.
-As a system team, we are building infrastructure to support not only product teams, but the end users of our products.
+Inclusive design can be difficult to achieve, but those investments pay off when it’s baked into the system or - even better - the organization.
+Tug at the heartstrings, it’s everyone’s responsibility.
+As a system team, we are building infrastructure to support not only product teams, but also the end-users of our products.

 Principles first, tactics later.

 Define the underlying principles that drive decisions and strategy for your design language.
 These will outlive copying what other teams do on the surface.
 You’ll be able to refer to the “why” behind decisions powering the system for the long haul.

 Design systems are like living organisms—they must continue to build on what’s working, discard what’s not, and create spaces to explore what’s next.
 Embrace the explorations from outside the core system team and understand how these decisions can come back into the system for everyone.

 Without metrics, it’s very hard to know how our work is impacting others or the ecosystem at large.
 A better understanding of usage can aid in prioritizing future efforts.
 Aim to quantify the quality and depth of adoption (e.g. using scorecards or surveys).